-- 1. In accordance with the freedom of teaching and the rights/obligations of teaching staff and students, the organisation of the teaching and the execution of the educational activities foreseen for the degree course in Computer Engineering are governed by the present Regulations, the University of Pavia Statute, the University General Regulations, the University Course Regulations, Student Regulations, Regulations for part-time student enrolment, Regulations for the composition and functioning of the Teaching Council, the Department of Industrial and Information Engineering Regulations and by the Faculty of Engineering Regulations. - 2.
-The regulations detailed in the previous paragraph are published on the university website at the following addresses: - https://web.unipv.it/ateneo/statuto-regolamenti/ - http://ecb.unipv.it/dipartimento/REGOLAMENTO DIII.pdf - http://webing.unipv.eu/wp-content/uploads/2020/03/Regolamento Ingegneria 2018-1.pdf - 3.
+- 1. In accordance with the freedom of teaching and the rights/obligations of teaching staff and students, the organisation of the teaching and the execution of the educational activities foreseen for the degree course in Computer Engineering are governed by the present Regulations, the University of Pavia Statute, the University General Regulations, the University Course Regulations, Students Career Regulations, Regulations for part-time student enrolment, Regulations for the composition and functioning of the Teaching Council, the Department of Industrial and Information Engineering Regulations and by the Faculty of Engineering Regulations. - 2.
+The regulations detailed in the previous paragraph are published on the university website at the following addresses: - Statue and Regulations of the University of Pavia - Regulations of the Department of Electrical, Computer and Biomedical Engineering - Regulations of the Faculty of Engineering - 3.
 Regarding all matters not explicitly provided for in the present Regulations, prevailing laws will apply.